Indushekhar/pioneer/README.md

 ## Recording bag files

-The data publsihed during the simulation can be recoreded in a bag file using the launch file by running the following command :
+The data publsihed during the simulation can be recoreded in a bag file using the launch file by running the following command:

 ```
 <home>$ roslaunch pioneer pioneer_image_view.launch record:=true